walterfreeman/phys307/projects/project0.md

 4. Think of a way to test (roughly) how many arithmetic operations your computer (either the course computer, or your own) can perform per second.
 Note that printing things to the screen is a far bigger task for the computer than adding or multiplying, so don't slow the computer down by requesting lots of output.
+There are hard ways to do this -- and one very simple one.
+Choose the simple one!
 Discuss how your code measures this and how accurate you think your measurement is.
 Can you think of any factors that might cause you to get a lower result than you might otherwise?
 You should keep this value in your head throughout the semester as an order-of-magnitude estimate for how long calculations will take.

-5. (Graduate students) Think of a problem you encountered in your first-year classes that you could possibly solve using numerical calculations, and by doing so gain some kind of physical insight that either extends or complements the insight you got from attacking that problem analytically.
-Describe that problem and how you approached it analytically, and then explain why you think numerical study of that problem might be illuminating.
+5. Join the [suphysics.slack.com](Slack team for Syracuse Physics).
+Say hi -- introduce yourself, be silly, and ask questions!
+This is one of the best places for you to get help with your code, from your classmates or from me.